LAbou-Assaleh/Last-of-the-Weave/DECISIONS.md

   - Creates strategic depth through different character strengths and weaknesses
   - Establishes a foundation for future character-specific abilities and upgrades

+### Default Character Selection
+- **Decision**: Set Warrior as the default character type when no explicit selection is made
+- **Rationale**:
+  - Ensures the game can always start even if selection fails
+  - Provides a balanced starting experience for new players
+  - Simplifies onboarding for first-time players
+  - Creates a consistent fallback option for error handling

 ### Auto-Attack System
 - **Decision**: Implement auto-attacking for the player character
 - **Rationale**: